 Unihousing is a student accommodation provider near the University of Birmingham, operating since 1984.
 All of our accommodation in Selly Oak is owned by us, so we can respond quickly to any requests using our qualified team of tradesmen.
 Our property office is located on Bristol Road, only a short walk away from all of our accommodation.
 This means we can deal directly with our tenants.

-Unhousing was selected as the Number 1 Student Letting Agent in Birmingham by the UK's biggest fresher community, Unifresher.
+Unihousing was selected as the Number 1 Student Letting Agent in Birmingham by the UK's biggest fresher community, Unifresher.